itisusama-writer/152410/chapter-5.md

 "Ayesha!"
 Aunt Fareeda's voice was sharp with disappointment.
 "She's your sister!
 What's gotten into you?"

-Sister.
-They called each other that, even though they were cousins.
-In their culture, close cousins were sisters, brothers.
-Family.

 "She's not—" Ayesha started, but how could she finish that sentence?
 She's not my sister?
 She's not herself?
 She's not human?

 "I know she's been acting strange," Aunt Fareeda continued, her voice softening slightly, "and I know you're worried.
 We all are.
 But you can't just attack her—"

 "I didn't attack her!
 I was trying to—" What?
 Help?
-Confront whatever was wearing her cousin's skin?
+Confront whatever was wearing her sister's skin?
 "Something's wrong with her!"

 "Yes, obviously something is wrong!
 She fainted three times yesterday!
 But manhandling her isn't going to help!"